Mingze0111/MM_Test/README.md

 # WOLVES: Word List Vector for Sentiment

-The official implementation of paper "[The Effects of Sentiment Evolution in Financial Texts: A Word Embedding Approach] ((https://onlinelibrary.wiley.com/doi/full/10.1111/poms.13959))".

 The official implementation of paper "[The Effects of Sentiment Evolution in Financial Texts: A Word Embedding Approach](https://onlinelibrary.wiley.com/doi/full/10.1111/poms.13959)".